symfony/symfony-docs/cookbook/security/voters.rst

 In this example, we will check if the user's IP address matches against a list of blacklisted addresses.
-If the user's IP is blacklisted, we will return ``VoterInterface::ACCESS_DENIED``, otherwise we will return ``VoterInterface::ACCESS_ABSTAIN`` as this voter purpose is only to deny users, not to grant them.
+If the user's IP is blacklisted, we will return ``VoterInterface::ACCESS_DENIED``, otherwise we will return ``VoterInterface::ACCESS_ABSTAIN`` as this voter's purpose is only to deny access, not to grant access.

 Creating a Custom Voter
 -----------------------